 Landon Wilson (b.
-2001) is an emerging curator and creative producer whose practice explores embodied and collective memory, institutional critique, and music-making.
-Working at the intersection of public and performative space, his projects often unfold through theatrical forms, site-responsive activations, and collaborative processes.
+2001) is an emerging curator and creative producer whose work engages embodied and collective memory, institutional critique, and music-making.
+His practice often centers the shaping of performative, public, and site-responsive experiences, drawing on theatrical forms, experimental technologies, and interdisciplinary collaboration.
+In both independent and institutional contexts, he develops frameworks that foreground collective authorship and critical engagement with space.

-He has produced and supported projects at Baryshnikov Arts, Carnegie Hall, the Cathedral of St. John the Divine, the Clark Art Institute, MOCA (Los Angeles), Hauser & Wirth, L.A.
-Dance Project, National Sawdust, and the Smithsonian Design Triennial, among others.
-In 2023, he was named the Rothenberg Production Fellow at the Ojai Music Festival, where he is now Assistant Artistic Producer.
+He has produced and supported new work internationally: in New York (Baryshnikov Arts, Carnegie Hall, the Cathedral of St. John the Divine, Hauser & Wirth, National Sawdust, and the Smithsonian Design Triennial), Los Angeles (MOCA Geffen, Monday Evening Concerts, L.A.
+Dance Project), and across Europe (Stadtkuratorin Hamburg, MOM art space, TOBE Gallery, and DOXA Budapest).
+In 2023, he was named the Rothenberg Production Fellow at the Ojai Music Festival in California, where he now serves as Assistant Artistic Producer.

-Landon has collaborated with an array of composers, choreographers, musicians, and visual artists, including AMOC*, Anthony Roth Costanzo, inti figgis-vizueta, Rhiannon Giddens, Gerard & Kelly, Hugh Hayden, Diki Luckerson, Yo-Yo Ma, The MUTO Project, Bobbi Jene Smith, Júlia Standovár, Davóne Tines, Sissel Tolaas, Mitsuko Uchida, and Zack Winokur.
+Landon has collaborated with an array of composers, choreographers, musicians, and visual artists, including AMOC*, Anthony Roth Costanzo, inti figgis-vizueta, Rhiannon Giddens, Hugh Hayden, Diki Luckerson, Yo-Yo Ma, Bobbi Jene Smith, Júlia Standovár, Davóne Tines, Sissel Tolaas, Mitsuko Uchida, and Zack Winokur.

 Landon is currently a Curatorial Resident at Stadtkuratorin Hamburg.
-He recently completed his undergraduate degree at the Manhattan School of Music (B.M., Classical Piano) and postbaccalaureate studies at Columbia University (Art History).
+He recently completed his undergraduate degree at the Manhattan School of Music (B.M., Classical Piano) and postbaccalaureate studies at Columbia University (non-deg., Art History & Musicology).
 Landon is an incoming graduate student at the Center for Curatorial Studies, Bard College, and is based in New York City.

 Portrait by Maria Baranova for #FacesofDowntownScene